-Multi-institutional teams submit one application from a designated lead institution with all other team members proposed as subrecipients.
+Multi-institutional teams must submit one application from a designated lead institution with all other team members proposed as subrecipients.

-DOE/National Nuclear Security Administration (NNSA) National Laboratories, other Federal agencies, and another Federal agency's FFRDCs, if participating in a team led by another institution, must be proposed as subrecipients.
+DOE/National Nuclear Security Administration (NNSA) National Laboratories6, other Federal agencies, and another Federal agency's FFRDCs7, if participating in a team led by another institution, must be proposed as subrecipients.
+Note that the value of any such proposed subaward may be removed from any such prime award: DOE may make separate awards to Federally affiliated institutions.